ilyaigpetrov/ncurses-for-emscripten/README.md

 # ncurses for emscripten

 ncurses 6.1 compiled by emscripten for usage in a browser.
+They are compiled, loaded, but don't work!
+You are wanted to make it work!

 # HowTo